Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 While most hardcore puzzlers are pencil and paper purists, we play it exclusively on the app.

-So here it is: my wishlist of top 10 features I think the NYT Crossword app is missing.
+So here it is: my wishlist of features and growth marketing suggestions for the NYT Crossword.

 Top 10 changes I’d make to the NYT Crossword app